0xPolygonHermez/zkevm-node/README.md

 - Pool DB: Postgres SQL that can be run in a separate instance
 - State DB: Postgres SQL that can be run in a separate instance

-Note that the JSON RPC it's required to receive transactions.
+Note that the JSON RPC is required to receive transactions.
 It's recommended that the JSON RPC runs on separated instances, and potentially more than one (depending on the load of the network).
 It's also recommended that the JSON RPC and the Sequencer don't share the same executor instance, to make sure that the sequencer has exclusive access to an executor

 ### Permissionless sequencer